luciasalar/suicideDetection/README.md

 * Features.py: This file contains script to Construct the features based on the users set provided in the basic training file [Features extraction].

+##Folders Description:
+dictionaries: dictionarities from different topics

+data_sample_clpsy19: sample data

+SampleShareTask: more data for feature observations (Posts from suicide watch in Jan, 2019 and all the posts of the authors from other subreddit)